 Be sure to check my Resources page for a list of vendors I trust that supply quality oils for all your mayo making endeavors!

-Update: Since this post was written, I have found another healthy oil that is fabulous for making mayo: avocado oil.
+Update: Since this post was written, I have found another healthy oil that is fabulous for making mayo: avocado oil (quality brand).
 It is mild tasting, has a fatty acid profile similar to olive oil, and the mayo stays creamy in the fridge.
 Bonus, a new mayo on the market with totally clean ingredients uses avocado oil and tastes just like homemade.
 Check it out here.

 Sarah, The Healthy Home Economist